AIHubCentral/docs/assets/RVC/Resources/Datasets.md

 - Vocals must be clear, hit low/high notes, & pronounce every vowel correctly.
 ‎
 #### :icon-chevron-down: Clean vocals.
-- Ensure there isn't background noise, reverb, overlapping voices, music, distortion, or small silences.
+- Ensure there very loud background noise ( Quiet background noise is fine ), reverb, overlapping voices, music, distortion, or small silences.
 You'll learn more in the **Cleaning** section below.
 ‎
 #### :icon-chevron-down: Audio quality.
 - The higher the audio quality, the better.
 If possible have it in a <u>[lossless](https://docs.ai-hub.wtf/extra/glossary/#lossless-formats)</u> format like **WAV** or **FLAC**, not a lossy one like MP3.